Things to do

 Distance: 10.1km one way

-Time: allow 5hr walking time
+Time: allow 5hr walking time; 2hr riding time

 Details: this narrow, two-way trail is designed for cross country mountain biking.
 Walkers must be alert and considerate for mountain bike riders approaching from either direction.

 At its eastern end, UTR begins 700m along the Shelly Cove trail and crosses the northern and western slopes of Many Peak Range.
 It provides excellent views of the islands to the north and the Coral Sea beyond.
-There is a link 6.6km along UTR that leads to Smedley's trail.
+There is a link trail 6.6km along UTR that leads to Smedley's trail.
 At its western end, UTR begins 500m along the Shelly Beach trail in Townsville Town Common Conservation Park.
 UTR has rough surfaces and some steep sections.
-Trail users can return the way they came or may use the other trails and internal park roads to return to their starting point (see Cape Pallarenda Trails map ).
+Trail users can return the way they came or may use the other trails and internal park roads to return to their starting point (see Cape Pallarenda trails map (PDF, 200.7KB) ).

 Enjoy a morning catch-up with friends or an afternoon picnic in the day use area.